Flyard/locationsProject/README.md

-## ⚠️ Work still in progress - Last update: 09/02/23
+## ⚠️ Work still in progress - Last update: 10/02/23
 Known issues:
-- Getting alert "User already exists" on Register.
-This message is displayed even though your user was actually created.
+- ~Getting alert "User already exists" on Register.
+This message is displayed even though your user was actually created.~ Corrected
-- Not getting any error when trying to Edit a location as a `user`, but still getting a 401 (Not Authorized)
+- ~Not getting any error when trying to Edit a location as a `user`, but still getting a 401 (Not Authorized)~ Corrected

 ## 📚 Description
 **LocationsProject** is a web application made to display information about movies that were shot in Paris.
 It uses an API on Express / NodeJS for the backend, and VueJs/CSS for the frontend.